sigpwny/notes/fallctf-2023/pwn/pwn.md

 You can view in gdb or a disassembler the location programs store functions.
 If you dont want to use such tools, `objdump -d challenge` will also print out the dissassembly of all the functions, and their hex locations.

 ### Fall CTF
-Attempt to Bug Bounty 3.
-Once you do, you can read the next section to have the necessary knowledge for Bug Bounty 4 and 5.
+Attempt to do the Return challenge.
+Once you do, you can read the next section to have the necessary knowledge for Execute and Format

 ## How do Programs Read and Execute Code?
 We mentioned before that the processor maintains a position in program memory of the current instruction it is executing.
 This pointer is again stored in the instruction pointer register: `rip`.
 Now, assembly just *assembles* into bytes.
 It's just a very simple abstraction layer over actual bytes that the processor reads as machine codes.
 This means, that the series of bytes `c9c3`, if read as code, would be the same as `leave; ret`.